ianstormtaylor/superstruct/docs/reference/core.md

 Validate `value`, returning a result tuple.
 If the value is invalid the first element will be a [`StructError`](./errors.md#structerror).
 Otherwise, the first element will be `undefined` and the second element will be a value that is guaranteed to match the struct.

-The third argument is a boolean flag that enables coercion of the input value when set to `true`.
+You can pass `{ coerce: true }` as the third argument to enable coercion of the input value.